18Miguel/youtube-notifier/README.md

 Creates an instance of YouTubeNotifier.

-- `checkInterval` (optional): The interval in seconds (minimum 50 seconds) at which to check for new videos.
+- `checkInterval` (number?): The interval in seconds (minimum 50 seconds) at which to check for new videos.
+- `channelsIDs` (...string?): The channels IDs to be added.

 ### Methods